 Replace ART.
 6 with the Section 1 Equipment

 following:

-No jewelry (including stud earrings and watches) may be worn during matches.
+No jewelry (including stude earrings and watches) may be worn during matches.

-Change Penalties 1 and 2 to reflect the following: Penalty for Illegal Equipment When a player wearing illegal equipment attempts to enter the game, or is discovered during a game, the referee shall call an official time out and instruct coaches for both teams to have players remove all illegal equipment.
+Change Penalties 1 and 2 Penalty for Illegal Equipment to reflect the following: When a player wearing illeg al equipment attempts to enter the game, or is discovered during a game, the referee shall call an official time out and instruct coaches for both teams to have players remove all illegal equipment.
 This instruction constitutes a warning for both teams.